fieldtrip/website/example/bids_eeg.md

 ### Step 2b: copy the EEG data for all participants

+Here I am copying the single example file to each of the subjects.
 This would normally not be needed, since you would already have the original data somewhere in some structure.
+The original format data can be shared in BIDS in the *sourcedata* directory.

 	BIDSROOT=$HOME/example
 	SOURCEDATA=$BIDSROOT/sourcedata